 \subsection{Non-oscillatory option}

-In \citet{Smolarkiewicz_and_Grabowski_1990}, extension of the MPDATA algorithm was introduced that makes the solution monotonicity preserving and precludes appearance of negative values in the discussed solution of droplet size spectrum evolution.
+In \citet{Smolarkiewicz_and_Grabowski_1990}, an extension of the MPDATA algorithm was introduced that makes the solution monotonicity preserving.
+In the case of the infinite-gauge variant outlined above, it precludes the appearance of negative values in the discussed solution of droplet size spectrum evolution.
 The trade-off is that the order of the algorithm is reduced (see Appendix~\ref{sec:convergence}).

-The non-oscillatory option (later referred to as ``non-osc" herein) modifies the algorithm in such way:
+The non-oscillatory option (later referred to as ``non-osc" herein) modifies the algorithm as follows:

 where and with